How to Clean an Air Fryer

 But once Americans tried air frying, they were hooked.
 So hooked, in fact, that air fryers are an $894 million business, and experts estimate that the appliances will have a $1.4 billion market share by 2026.
 So what’s all the fuss about?
 Air fryers are, in essence, small convection ovens that sit on your countertop and create crispy, just-like-fried foods without the fat or hassle of frying.
 But just as regular cleanings are crucial for coffee makers, Keurigs, microwaves, humidifiers and pretty much any other appliance, knowing how to clean an air fryer is key to keeping it in working order.

 “It’s important to keep your air fryer clean for several reasons,” says Kathy Hester, author of Vegan Cooking in Your Air Fryer and blogger at Healthy Slow Cooking.
 “If you have a toaster oven–style [air fryer], oil and food can drip onto the heating elements below and bake on.
 This could even cause a small fire if it’s not kept clean.
 If you have a basket-style air fryer, little bits of food can get caught under the basket and burn.”

 In short, it’s time to add air-fryer cleaning to your regular cleaning schedule.
 But don’t be intimidated!
 We’ve put together a quick and easy cleaning guide to everyone’s favorite cooking tool.

 How air fryers work

 Air fryers work in a similar way.
-They surround your food with scorching hot heat; but instead of oil, they use rapidly circulating air that delivers the same crispy crusts without the fat.
+They surround your food with scorching hot heat, but instead of oil, they use rapidly circulating air that delivers the same crispy crust without the fat.

 Why cleaning your air fryer is essential